cortea-ai/pg-migrant/README.md

   pg-migrant [command]

 Available Commands:
-  check              Check need for rebasing and no gaps in version numbering completion         Generate the autocompletion script for the specified shell current-version    Get the current migration version of the db diff               Diff the current schema against the db
+  check              Check need for rebasing and no gaps in version numbering.
+Requires GITHUB_TOKEN to be set. completion         Generate the autocompletion script for the specified shell current-version    Get the current migration version of the db diff               Diff the current schema against the db